nephio-project/nephio/krm-functions/interface-fn/design.md

 Implementation details
 ----------------------

 The function ensures that the child resources of an `Interface` are always in sync with the `Spec` of the input resources: the `Interface` and the `ClusterContext`.
-The function always sets the `ownerReference` field of the child resources it creates to point to the originating `Interface` resource.
+The function always sets a special "owner reference" annotation (`krm-fn.nephio.org/owner`) of the child resources it creates to point to the originating `Interface` resource.
 That way it can easily keep track of previously created resources and update or delete them if the input resources are changed.

 The process that is described below is executed for each `Interface` objects in the kpt package.
 In the followings I will use the `IPAllocation` as an example child resource, but the same process will work for the `VLANAllocation`, as well.